-1. Always provide your client and/or vendor with a variety of images.
-It is never good to be told that they were not enough images to choose from; however, TOO many to quality images to choose from (if time a lots) is never a problem (in my eye).
-To prep for your day, prepare a shot list, craft a styling board, and prep your mood boards!
+Photographers reading, always provide your client and/or vendor with a variety of images to craft their heirloom collections.
+It is never good to be told that they were not enough images to choose from; however, TOO many to quality images to choose from is never a problem (in my eye).

 3. Give your subject matter physical interest via texture.
 Swap out backgrounds, play with light, use the furniture, bridal accessories (if plausible), bring your own texture via scrap booking paper/texture boards, and always work your angles.

-Example: If I am photographing food, florals, or an invitation suite, I may want to give physical interest by swapping out backgrounds and adding texture, or change the "mood" of the session by switching up the lighting atmosphere.
-Again, this all comes back to the style of your photography and the mood you are interested in conveying.
+Example: If I am photographing food, florals, or an invitation suite, I may want to give physical interest by swapping out backgrounds and adding texture, or change the "mood" of the session by switching up the lighting atmosphere, adding greenery, tulle, and plausibly adding a roll of ribbon for visual interest.

 Questions, comments?
 Drop me a line in the comments!
 Have fun folks and happy shooting!